AnniLotta/f7-internal-survey-app/README.md

-# Internal survey app using Framework7
+# Internal survey app using Framework7 and Firebase

 A post about creating the application [here](https://medium.com/the-web-tub/creating-a-survey-application-using-monaca-2c8ecca62ab8).